It does. It tells you I overthink. Fair enough.

 I honestly think just about every person I meet is really interesting.
 If you're a woman and we've made eye contact, the odds are pretty good that I've already got a crush on you.
 Life is distracting but I like it.

 I should talk about love and such.
-But wait, I said I'd explain my situation, which has changed, and it's high time I updated this bit: I got a divorce, and am still working the kinks out of a new lifestyle in my own apartment, with my daughters coming and going.
-I have a partner, and we do very well together, and she is if anything more voraciously polyamorous than I am.
+But wait, I said I'd explain my situation, which has changed, and it's high time I updated this bit: I am on my second marriage, to the lovely hootandflutter and she is if anything more voraciously polyamorous than I am.
 We live in two adjacent apartments with her three sons and my two daughters coming and going on inconsistent custody schedules with exes, which is a bit chaotic in a pleasantly lively way.
 So I'd be very happy to find partners I could go on dating for years, but it might not be be dating all that often, necessarily.
 Or, shorter things are nice too.
 There's a place in the world for one-night stands, for that matter.
 The world is full of all these people, and mostly it's hard to get all that close to them, but let there be a whiff of sexual attraction in the air, and they open up to you in the funniest ways, it's like a fire hose of random but genuine points of connection, all that we call "chemistry."
 And dating is kind of the only interaction in modern society where it's kind of acceptable to open up that much of yourself that fast, with procedures for escape any time you want, only in the meantime you've had a brush with someone human, and honestly, humans need that.
 I live for it myself.
 That for me is the point of poly--if you can say there's a point--just a decision to walk around in the world, available for whatever little miracle it feels like placing in front of you today.